-The Tenant Fee Bill is no longer a will they/won't they situation.
-It's coming and all lettings agents will need to be ready on deadline day.
-If you're still not sure how the fee ban will affect your business, or what you need to do to be compliant, we take a look at the crucial points.
+The Tenant Fees Act 2019 is now very much live and in full effect, and with the fee ban here, lettings agents need to make sure they're ticking all the boxes with regards charging fees correctly.
+If you're still not sure how the fee ban affects your business, or what you need to do to be compliant, we take a look at the crucial points.

 - What you can charge for